How to Manage ServBay Databases with TablePlus

 Conclusion

-With this guide, you should now be able to connect to and efficiently manage various databases in your ServBay local development environment on macOS using TablePlus.
-Leveraging TablePlus’s powerful features and user-friendly interface alongside ServBay’s integrated local environment can greatly enhance your productivity.
-Remember, obtaining accurate connection credentials from the ServBay app is key to a successful connection.
+With this guide, you now know how to use TablePlus on macOS to connect to and efficiently manage all types of databases in the ServBay local development environment.
+TablePlus’s powerful features and user-friendly interface—combined with ServBay’s all-in-one local setup—will dramatically boost your development productivity.
+Always remember to retrieve your database credentials from ServBay, as they are the key to successful connections.
 Happy coding!